Planning for your child’s transition into adulthood

 April 16, 2020

-For parents and carers of children on the spectrum the idea of their child becoming an adult can be overwhelming.
 What will the future hold?
 What employment options are available?
 What tertiary education options will be accessible?
 What supports are there for young autistic adults?
 Will they be independent?

-There’s a lot to think about and prepare for but with the right advice and planning, the transition to adulthood will be much easier, and most importantly, as successful as possible.
+There’s a lot to think about and prepare for, but with the right advice and planning, the transition to adulthood will be much easier, and most importantly, as successful as possible.

 We asked NDIS support co-ordinator and autism parent, Charmaine Fraser, for her advice on what parents can do to plan for a smoother transition.